Cal MacAninch

-Cal MacAninch (born 24 November 1963) is a Scottish actor, who is known for portraying the character of DI John Keenan in police drama HolbyBlue on BBC1 from 2007 to 2008.
-Other notable appearances are his roles as Mr Thackeray in the ITV period drama Mr Selfridge, and Henry Lang in Downton Abbey, but he has played many leading roles in British television and film over the last thirty years.
+Cal MacAninch (born 24 November 1963) is a Scottish actor, who is known for portraying the character of DI John Keenan in police drama HolbyBlue on BBC One from 2007 to 2008.
+Other notable appearances include his roles as Mr Thackeray in the ITV period drama Mr Selfridge, and Henry Lang in Downton Abbey, but he has played many leading roles in British television and film over the past thirty years.

 Biography

 MacAninch played Rowan Collins in Series 4 of the ITV drama series Wild at Heart.
 He returned to the show for its fifth series as a main cast member.
-He also played Tauren, a sorcerer in the BBC television series Merlin in the episode "To Kill the King".
+He also played Tauren, a sorcerer, in the BBC television series Merlin in the episode "To Kill the King".
 He starred in the 2001 BBC miniseries The Best of Both Worlds with Alice Evans.
 He appeared as Henry Lang, a valet, in the second series of Downton Abbey.

-Family, personal life
+Personal life

 MacAninch and his wife, actress Shauna Macdonald, have three daughters and live in the Portobello district of Edinburgh.
 MacAninch is a keen marathon runner.